oceanicsdotio/oceanics.io/README.md

 [Cypher](https://neo4j.com/docs/cypher-refcard/current/) is the Neo4j query language.
 Either cypher or `graphql` can be used to build the database, traverse nodes and edges, and return data.

 The `bolt` protocol is used for API calls from Python scripts.
-User authorization requires the environment variable `NEO4J_AUTH`.
+User authorization requires the environment variable `NEO4J_AUTH` to be declared in `docker-compose.yml`.

 ### Browser interface